 Following this distribution method, you provide the code when or shortly after your product or software stack ships, and make it made available to anyone who wishes to get it, typically via a website download.
-This is usually the preferred method of distribution for developers (and compliance enforcers), as it gives them direct access to the source code without having to pass the eligibility requirement (i.e., they don't need to buy the product to be eligible to receive the source code).
-In some cases, the instant compliance method can be accomplished by including the source code packages on the product/device in a media directory.
+This is the preferred method of distribution for developers (and compliance enforcers), as it gives them direct access to the source code without having to pass the eligibility requirement (i.e., for instance they do not need to buy the product to be eligible to receive the source code).

-There are two drawbacks to this method of distribution.
-Firstly, it requires a lot of effort to package all source code and make it available on the website by the date the product ships, at a time when all hands are on deck getting the product out the door.
-Secondly, you will be building up an expectation that future source code distributions will use this method as well.
+There are two possible drawbacks to consider when choosing this method of distribution.
+Firstly, depending on the amount of open source code involved, it may require a lot of effort to package all source code and make it available on the website by the date the product ships, at a time when all hands are on deck getting the product out the door.
+Secondly, you will be building up an expectation that future code distributions will use this method as well.
 This is a very high expectation to meet every single time.